aiaaee/Car-Price-Prediction/README.md

 9.Clean Title: Evaluate the availability of a clean title, which can impact the vehicle's resale value and legal status.
 10.Price: Access the listed prices for each vehicle, aiding in price comparison and budgeting.
 This dataset is a valuable resource for automotive enthusiasts, buyers, and researchers interested in analyzing trends, making informed purchasing decisions or conducting studies related to the automotive industry and consumer preferences.
 Whether you are a data analyst, car buyer, or researcher, this dataset offers a wealth of information to explore and analyze.

+## Explority Data Analysis
+In this project, we utilized Matplotlib and Plotly Express (PyExpress) libraries to create a series of visualizations for analyzing our models.
+The main goal was to identify differences and commonalities between the available features and leverage this information to perform more accurate evaluations and calculations.

+1.Creating diverse visualizations: Designing and implementing various plots to examine data distributions, feature correlations, and model comparison results.
+2.Identifying correlations: Analyzing relationships between features to uncover hidden patterns and identify factors that could impact model performance.
+3.Model evaluation and optimization: Using insights from visual analyses to enhance the performance and accuracy of machine learning models.